-8. Release the mouse button.
-All three layers are added to the new data frame.

-- 9. Close ArcCatalog. - 10.Right-click tracts in the ArcMap table of contents and click Zoom To Layer.
+- 8. Release the mouse button.
+All three layers are added to the new data frame. - 9.
+Close ArcCatalog. - 10.
+Click tracts in the ArcMap table of contents so only it is selected.
+Right-click tracts and click Zoom To Layer.
 The map redraws to show all the tracts and centers them in the data frame.